10 Proof of Income Documents Landlords Use to Verify Income

 1. Pay Stubs

 Pay stubs are the most commonly used form to prove income for tenants.
-Also known as a check stub, pay stubs are a part of the paycheck that lists the details of an employee’s pay as well as deductions for taxes, health insurance, Social Security, etc. Currently, 41 states require employers to deliver pay stubs electronically or physically to each employee, so tenants will likely be able to provide these documents.
+Also known as a check stub, pay stubs are a part of the paycheck that lists the details of an employee’s pay and deductions for taxes, health insurance, and Social Security.
+Currently, 41 states require employers to deliver pay stubs electronically or physically to each employee, so tenants can likely provide these documents.

 How to Verify Income From a Pay Stub